locka99/cpp-to-rust-book/features_of_rust/multthreading.md

 * A way to start a thread, supplying a function and data to call from the new thread.
 * A way to terminate a thread and give it an exit status
+* A way to wait for a thread to terminate, called a join.

 ### POSIX threads